Sacred jazz: Other sacred jazz

 Although including the word Mass in its title, the "Abyssinian Mass" by Wynton Marsalis—himself raised a Catholic—is not, strictly speaking, a setting of the Catholic Mass but fuses traditions of New Orleans and big band jazz with worship in the Black Church, including Scripture, prayer, sermon, processional and recessional.
 A recording of a performance lasting two hours, which featured the Jazz at Lincoln Center Orchestra with Marsalis, Damien Sneed and Chorale Le Chateau, was released on Blue Engine Records in 2016.
 The expansive work was commissioned in honor of the 200th anniversary of the Abyssinian Baptist Church in New York City's Harlem.
 The sermon section features the church's pastor, Rev. Calvin O. Butts III, whose message is inclusively interfaith.
 However, Christian doctrine is retained in the jazz settings of the Lord's Prayer, Gloria Patri and Doxology.
 The work, which has antecedents in Marsalis' previous work, was performed both at the church and Lincoln Center in New York City and on a national tour.

 Pianist Cyrus Chestnut grew up performing gospel and hearing jazz in Baltimore before obtain a master's degree from Berklee College of Music.
 He has consistently recorded and performed sacred jazz throughout his successful career.

+After 1990, Charles Gayle frequently composed, performed and recorded sacred jazz in the free jazz idiom playing a number of instruments with various jazz musicians.

 Versace offered detailed profiles of Witkowski and Sturm and brief profiles of many other contributors to the sacred jazz movement.
-After 1990, Charles Gayle frequently composed, performed and recorded sacred jazz in the free jazz idiom playing a number of instruments with various jazz musicians.